protagonist vs. antagonist

 Is the protagonist the hero or the villain?

-There are many examples of villainous protagonists, such as Shakespeare’s Macbeth and Dostoevsky’s Raskolnikov, as well as many who are considered anti-heroes – protagonists who lack the traditional qualities of a typical hero, such as morality and idealism, and yet still endeavor to do the right thing or better themselves in some way.
-Examples of anti-heroes are Mitchell’s Scarlett O’Hara, Shakespeare’s Hamlet, and Lindsay’s Dexter Morgan.
-In other words, you can write a heroic or villainous protagonist just as easily as you can create a heroic or villainous antagonist.
+Traditionally, the protagonist of a story was usually a hero.
+However, there are many examples of villainous protagonists, such as Shakespeareโs Macbeth and Dostoevskyโs Raskolnikov, as well as many who are considered anti-heroes (protagonists who lack the traditional qualities of a typical hero, such as morality, and yet still endeavor to do the right thing or better themselves in some way).

 What makes a great antagonist?